 1. Are we required to appoint a chair of the board?

-- If it does, that person chairs every board meeting they attend (if they are willing to act).
+- if the board appoints a chairperson, that person chairs every board meeting they attend (if they are willing to act)

 2. Can we appoint our chairperson for any term, and remove them when we want, or are there restrictions?